eriksjolund/empty-argv-segfault-check/README.md

 # empty-argv-segfault-check
-Test if an executable segfaults when started with an empty argv
+Test if an executable segfaults when started with an empty argv.
+The script may be used as a vulnerability-scanner to find setuid executables having buggy code (but it will probably not find any direct security vulnerabilities).

 ## Installation